 Use the information to fix your credit

 If your credit report is loaded with late payments, and you have a number of revolving accounts with high balances, you’ll have a difficult time getting a loan for the purchase of a food truck.
-Use the information on your report to help make you a more desirable candidate to potential lenders.
+Use the information on your report to help make you a more desirable lending candidate.
 If your balances are too high, take a few months to pay the majority of them off.
 If you have too many late payments, consider finding a co-signer with little or no debt and a solid credit history.
 Since late payments and delinquencies stay on your record for seven years, you may not be able to fix your credit in a few months or even a few years.
 However, being well-informed can help you avoid surprises and prepare a contingency plan if need be.

 Applying for a food truck business loan is a huge financial decision.
 Don’t go into it unprepared.
 Be sure to check your credit report and make a plan of attack to fix your credit, based on what you discover.